Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Introduction

 In this article, a novel jet-substructure observable proposed in Ref.~\citenum{Cal:2019gxa} corresponding to the angle between two definitions of the axis of a jet:

 is studied.
 Here, a given axis corresponds to a set of coordinates in the rapidity ($y$) and azimuth ($\varphi$) plane.
 This is illustrated in Fig.~\ref{fig:cartoon}.
 The ``Standard'' axis is determined by clustering the jet constituents with the anti-$k_{\rm T}$ algorithm~\cite{Cacciari:2008gp} and the $E$ recombination scheme.
-Alternatively, the ``Groomed'' axis can be determined by first using a systematic procedure to remove the soft wide-angle radiation in the jet and then determining again the axis of the constituents that remain after grooming with the anti-$k_{\rm T}$ algorithm and the $E$ recombination scheme.
+Alternatively, the ``Groomed'' axis can be determined by first using a systematic procedure to remove the soft wide-angle radiation in the jet and then determining the axis of the anti-$k_{\rm T}$ jet (with $E$ recombination scheme), clustering only the constituents that remain after grooming.
 Given the removal of soft wide-angle radiation, this quantity is less sensitive to non-perturbative effects.
 The grooming procedure used in this analysis is reviewed below.

 A third way to define the jet axis corresponds to reclustering the jet (initially clustered with the anti-$k_{\rm T}$ algorithm and $E$ recombination scheme) with the Cambridge\textendash{}Aachen (C/A) algorithm~\cite{Dokshitzer:1997in,Wobisch:1998wt} ensuring that the resulting jet includes all constituents from the original jet.
 The C/A algorithm clusters particles exclusively based on their spatial separation (in the $y$\textendash{}$\varphi$ plane) without taking into account their energies/momenta.
 Thus, particles closest in distance are clustered first, which results in an angular-ordered clustering sequence.
 Subsequently, the constituents are recombined with the Winner-Takes-All (WTA) transverse-momentum recombination scheme~\cite{Bertolini:2013iqa}.
 This consists of going through the clustering history and combining the pair of prongs in each $2 \rightarrow 1$ merging by assigning to the merged branch the direction of the harder of the two prongs and transverse momentum (\pT) corresponding to the sum of the two transverse momenta.
 The WTA scheme is infrared and collinear (IRC) safe and the resulting axis is insensitive to soft radiation at leading power of \DeltaR, which makes it amenable to perturbative calculations~\cite{Cal:2019gxa}.